Kinship Guardianship Assistance Payment (Kin-GAP) Program

 1. Before discussing the Kin-GAP program with the relative caregiver and/or recommending it as the alternative permanent plan, make sure that the child meets all the Kin-GAP eligibility criteria, and that it is the most appropriate plan for the child.
 Consult with the SCSW as necessary.
 This includes ensuring that:

-1. If the child is undocumented (living in the US illegally), refer to the DCFS Special Immigration Services (DCFS SIS) Unit at (323) 725-4679.
-Do not terminate court jurisdiction until instructed to do so.
+• If the child is undocumented (living in the US without lawful immigration status), refer to the DCFS Special Immigration Services (DCFS SIS) Unit at (323) 725-4679.
+Do not request termination of court dependency jurisdiction until instructed to do so.

-2. Refer the child to a Regional Center to assess for dual agency rate, SCI rate (D-rate, F-rate), and other applicable supplemental rate before the case enters into Kin-GAP.
+• Refer the child to a Regional Center to assess for dual agency rate, SCI rate (D-rate, F-rate) (for cases where guardianship was established prior to January 1st, 2017), Level of Care SCI rates (for guardianships established on or after 1/1/2017), and other applicable supplemental rate before the case enters into Kin-GAP.

-3. If the child is receiving or potentially qualifies for a SCI Rate (D-rate or F-rate) or Regional Center rate and the child has medical, physical and/or mental health issues, or the Regional Center assessment indicates that the child does not have qualifying disability to be eligible for continued Regional Center services, consult with the PHN and/or D-rate/F-rate Evaluator to determine if the child would be eligible for a SCI rate.
+• If the child is receiving or potentially qualifies for a SCI Rate or Regional Center rate and the child has medical, physical and/or mental health issues, or the Regional Center assessment indicates that the child does not have qualifying disability to be eligible for continued Regional Center services, consult with the PHN for F-Rate Assessments (for guardianships that were established prior to January 1st, 2017),the Residential Care Liaison (RCL) Unit for D-Rate Assessments (for guardianships that were established prior to January 1st, 2017), and/or the Level of Care (LOC) section (for guardianships that were established on or after to January 1st, 2017), to determine if the child would be eligible for a SCI rate.
 Ensure that the child receives the applicable rate prior to the case entering Kin-GAP.
 Once the case enters Kin-GAP, the rate may be renegotiated at the redetermination or upon the guardian's request when the child's circumstances and needs change.

 2. If the answer(s) to the above questions indicate that Kin-GAP may be appropriate, take actions to refer the child for Kin-GAP.